Dissipative time crystal in a strongly interacting Rydberg gas

+We further extract the autocorrelation function (ACF) $G(\tau)=\int dt I(t)I(t+\tau)$, where $I(t)$ is the shifted transmission signal with zero mean [$\int dtI(t)=0$].
+The ACF is the classical estimation of the two-time quantum correlation function \cite{medenjak2020isolated,guo2022quantum,greilich2023continuous}, which can quantify temporal correlations of the dynamics.
+Figure \ref{fig:Fig3}{\bf d} shows the ACF at the same stages as in Fig.~\ref{fig:Fig3}{\bf b}.
+In the transient stage, the envelope of the ACF exhibits approximately an algebraic decay with delay $\tau$, in accordance with a quasi long-range order.
+Remarkably, as the system enters the stable periodic stage, the ACF shows a persistent oscillation with an almost constant amplitude within the considered range of the delay $\tau$ ($\sim 80$ periods).
+The nondecaying behavior of the ACF here corroborates the establishment of a true long-range order (LRO), which is a strong evidence of the time crystal.

-As a defining property, a CTC is predicted be rigid, i.e., robust against temporal perturbations.
-To test the rigidity of the observed limit cycle, we add additional noises on the probe light with a bandwidth of 20~kHz [see Fig.~\ref{fig:Fig4}(b)].
-For a small but finite noise strength, we note that the ordered oscillation of the transmission signal will not suddenly disappear, but preserves its basic pattern in the noise-free case, also confirmed by a sharp peak of the Fourier spectrum at the same frequency [see Fig.~\ref{fig:Fig4}(d)].
-With increasing noise intensity, the oscillation pattern becomes much noisier, and we introduce a relative crystalline fraction $Q$ to quantify such a melting process of the CTC, defined as $Q = {\sum_{\omega \in \Delta \omega_c} A(\omega)}/{\sum_{\omega \in \Delta\omega} A(\omega)}$, where $\Delta \omega_c$ is the width of oscillation fundamental frequency $ \omega_c $, and $ \Delta\omega $ is the full spectral width.
-After normalized to the maximum crystalline fraction in the absence of added noise, we can obtain the relationship between noise intensity and relative crystalline fraction as shown in Fig.~\ref{fig:Fig4}(f).
-As we can see, over a wide range of noise parameters, the relative crystalline fraction can still maintain a comparatively large value, confirming that the observed dissipative time crystal is robust to temporal fluctuations of the continuous driving.
+As a defining property, a CTC is predicted to be rigid, i.e., robust against temporal perturbations.
+To test the rigidity of the observed limit cycle, we add intensity noise on the probe light during the quench dynamics.
+For a small but finite noise strength $\mathcal{N}$, we note that the ordered oscillation of the transmission signal will not suddenly disappear, but preserves the basic pattern found in the noise-free case [see the inset of Fig.~\ref{fig:Fig4}{\bf a}].
+With increasing noise strength, the random noise gradually dominates over the ordered oscillation.
+To quantify such a melting process of the CTC, we introduce a relative crystalline fraction \cite{kongkhambut2022observation}, defined as $Q = {\sum_{|\omega-\omega_c|\leq\delta\omega} |A(\omega)}|/{\sum_{\omega} |A(\omega)}|$, where $\omega_c$ and $\delta \omega$ respectively denote the fundamental frequency and the resolution of the DFT amplitude $A(\omega)$.
+As shown in Fig.~\ref{fig:Fig4}{\bf a}, the measured crystalline fraction drops almost linearly with the noise strength $\mathcal{N}$ in the initial stage and then holds within a certain range of strong noise strengths.
+To investigate the temporal correlation of the melting time crystal, we extract the DFT spectrum and the ACF for measurements performed in different stages [see Fig.~\ref{fig:Fig4}{\bf b}].
+In the linear drop zone, the DFT spectrum still has equally separated peaks embedded in a noisy background.
+The oscillation of the ACF remains persistent before a slight drop at a very large delay $\tau$, signaling a preserved LRO.
+Entering the strong noise region, while the DFT amplitude spectrum has a sharp peak at the fundamental frequency, high-frequency components are erased by the noise.
+Meanwhile, the noise destroys the LRO, as revealed by the decay of the autocorrelation function for $\tau>0$.
+These observations demonstrate that the long-range temporal correlation can be partially maintained during the melting, confirming that the observed dissipative time crystal is robust to temporal fluctuations of the continuous driving.